akak92/microservice-exercise-btcars/README.md

 # microservice-exercise-btcars
-Creation of a microservice, using information obtained from a Public API
+Creation of a microservice, using information obtained from a Public API about Bitcoin Pricing